ONLINE GLOBAL COMMUNITY CONFERENCE

 As additional support to assistants...

-WHAT IS THE CONFERENCE ABOUT?
+WHAT WAS THE CONFERENCE ABOUT?

 Kindness, manners, harmony, social cohesion or emotional security is not something a child can pick off the shelf and work with.
 The essential things are shaped by the relationship adults have with each other, with children, and with the environment.
 Social interactions are the lifeblood of a smoothly functioning classroom.
 The relationship between assistant and guide has a profound and long-lasting effect on the quality of a child's development.
 "This most essential partnership" sets the tone for all that happens in the Montessori classroom.